16 Women Reveal Exactly How They Got Six-Pack Abs

 Use full-body equipment

 “A key for me has been continuous movement using full body equipment like TRX.
 I will do a few movements in a sequence with minimal rest time in between sets.
 This allows my muscles to stay under constant tension for several minutes.
 An example is TRX side plank knee tucks paired with TRX body saw.
 The burn is unreal and I’m always out of breath!” —Ali Bourgerie, 25, certified holistic nutritionist.
-Check out these 8 ab exercises that flatten your belly without a single crunch.
+Check out the best workout shoes for women for every type of workout.

 Eat a rainbow of good carbs